i-tanova/Learn-Spring/README.md

        - Lyfe Cycle annotations: @PostConstruct, @PreDestroy
        - Bean post processors - implement BeanPostProcessor -> postProcessBeforeInitialization, postProcessAfterInitialization
        - Aware interfaces (Rarely used).
 ApplicationEventPublisher, ApplicationContextAware

+ - Open-closed principle - open for extension, close for modifications - use abstract classes and interfaces
+ - Interfaces segregation - Don't use giant overbloated interfaces, use smaller one
+ - Dependencies inversion - High-level modules should not depend on low-level modules.

+ - Interface naming - Don't use I in front of it.
+Use Impl for implementations if they are few.

+ - Pet Clinic POJO models: Person(firstName, lastName), Vet, Owner, PetType(name)